Eye, Cambridgeshire: History

 According to A Dictionary of British Place Names, Eye derives from the Old English ēg, meaning a place at "the island or well-watered land, or dry ground in marsh".
-In the 10th century, this particular 'Eye' was spelt "Ege".
+In the 10th century, this particular Eye was spelt "Ege".

-There has been a church at Eye since at least 1543.
-The present church, St Matthew's, was built in 1846.
-Originally built with a spire, this was removed for safety reasons and now has a roofed tower.
-Adjoined to the southeast corner of the churchyard, and on Back Lane, stands the former village fire station dating from 1826 when it housed a Merryweather fire engine.
+There has been a chapel at Eye since at least 1543.
+The present church, dedicated to Saint Matthew, was built by George Basevi in 1846.
+The 125 ft broach spire added 10 years later was removed for safety reasons in the early 1980s and the steeple now has a saddleback roof.
+Adjoining the southeast corner of the churchyard on Back Lane stands the former village fire station dating from 1826, when it housed a Merryweather fire engine.
 Closed after 1945, it was repaired by the parish council in 2011.

-Eye Cornmill was a windmill with eight sails.
-Eye was previously one of the brickmaking villages of the Peterborough area, along with Fletton, Yaxley and Stanground.
-There was a brickpit (a quarry for clay for making bricks).
-Northolme in Crowland Road was the site of the Brick works Social club.
-When this closed the buildings and pit were taken over by the British Sub Aqua Club and run as a National Dive Site, managed by the Peterborough Branch.
-When this closed the buildings were demolished; the brickpit is now a nature reserve.
+Eye Cornmill was an eight-storey windmill with eight sails 75 yards from the church.
+The village previously had a brick pit (a quarry for clay for making bricks).
+Northolme in Crowland Road was the site of the brickworks social club.
+When this closed, the buildings and pit were taken over by the British Sub-Aqua Club and run as a national dive site.
+The buildings were later demolished and it is now a nature reserve.

+Transport
-There was an Eye Green railway station (originally named Eye) on the Midland and Great Northern Joint Railway line between Peterborough and Wisbech, which closed on 2 December 1957.

-Eye war memorial, of granite, was erected in Crowland Road Cemetery in 1920.
+Eye Green railway station (originally named Eye) on the Midland and Great Northern Joint Railway line between Peterborough and Wisbech was opened in 1866 and closed in 1957.
+Eye war memorial, carved in granite, was erected at Crowland Road cemetery in 1920.
 It is dedicated to forty-one killed in the First World War, with fourteen Second World War deaths added later.
-The memorial was Grade II listed on 23 March 2016.
+The memorial was Grade II-listed in 2016.

-Eye was in Cambridgeshire until Peterborough became a unitary authority.
-It was formerly in the Soke of Peterborough in Northamptonshire.

-The three-mile £7m A47 Eye bypass opened in October 1991.
+The £7.5 m A47 bypass was opened in October 1991, by MP Malcolm Moss.

+1983 mid-air collision

+There was a Harrier mid-air collision at 11.40 am on 23 February 1983, at 10000 ft.